NikolaVetnic/ABAP_Reference/Snippets_BC400_En_Col18/LearningAssessment.md

 5. Which of the following is the system command you can enter in the command field of a screen to start the debugger? **Answer:** `/h`.

+## Unit 4

+1. What are the uses of modularization? **Answer:** to provide a better overview of program layout, to encapsulate a function that is required many times within a program for multiple use, to implement the central maintainability of a function within a program, to make a function available across the system.

+2. Which of the following is the name of the assignment of actual parameters to formal parameters when calling a subroutine? **Answer:** parameter passing.

+3. Which of the following is the name of variables defined in the main program? **Answer:** global data objects.

+4. Which of the following elements does the interface of a function module contain? **Answer:** `EXPORT` parameter, `CHANGING` parameter.

+5. Which of the following is the tab page that you can switch to implement the function module, after defining the corresponding interface? **Answer:** source code.

+6. After defining the corresponding `IMPORTING` and `EXPORTING` parameters, you can switch to the **Source code** tab page to implement the functions of the function module. **Answer:** true.

+7. Data in the SAP system can be accessed by means of a Business Application Programming Interface (BAPI). **Answer:** true.

+8. Which of the following can be used as a visibility option for an attribute? **Answer:** `public`, `private`.

+9. Static Methods are called using the `CALL CLASS METHOD` statement. **Answer:** false.

+10. When you identify a method as a static method, it can be called directly without the need to generate an instance of the class first. **Answer:** true.

+11. To create a static method, all you need to do is enter its name in the Constructor list. **Answer:** false.

+12. Which of the following special tools maintains global classes? **Answer:** Class Builder.

+13. To define an instance method as opposed to a static method in a local class, the `METHODS` statement is used instead of `CLASS-METHODS`. **Answer:** true.

 # In More Detail...

 ## Unit 1